hayesr/LessConverter/README.md

 # LessConverter

-LessConverter is an abstracted converter to transform Less CSS into SCSS, extracted from project-specific converters like those found in `bootstrap-sass` and `patternfly-sass`.
+LessConverter is an abstracted converter to transform Less CSS into SCSS, loosly based on project-specific converters like those found in `bootstrap-sass` and `patternfly-sass`.
 Originally intended for Patternfly and Angular Patternfly but with the goal of being a general purpose converter for any project.

 ## Installation